YorkshireLass/CognizeTechTest/README.md

 A version of this application has also been deployed to PythonAnywhere.
 This can be accessed [here](http://yorkshirelass.pythonanywhere.com/).

+## How to use

 Once loaded, the homepage should appear like this...

 ![Cognize-Home](https://github.com/YorkshireLass/CognizeTechTest/blob/master/media/images/CognizeHome.PNG)

+Some test documents are located [here](https://github.com/YorkshireLass/CognizeTechTest/blob/master/TestDocs) that can be uploaded.
+Follow the instructions on the homepage and have fun!